ziggybaba1/rave-react-native/README.md

 `Note:` Rave allows merchants to set payment method to Mpesa only by setting paymentOption to mpsesa, only the mpesa payment option would be availiable. merchants can also set paymentOption to card,mpsesa inorder to accept both card and Mpsesa as payment methods.

-`Note:` leaving paymentOption empty sets the default payment method to card.
+`Note:` leaving paymentOption empty sets the default payment method to card only.

 #### 1.  import Rave Component